top of page

-While we celebrate the story of how Indigenous interpreters worked to facilitate peaceful relations to help the struggling Mayflower pilgrims, the popular narrative of peaceful cooperation and coexistence between Native Americans and European Colonists, unfortunately, did not persist (or ever really fully exist in the first place).
-In celebrating what was truly a miraculous story, for which we should give thanks, we must also acknowledge the brutal and painful truth that comes with the continuation of the story, in which ultimately Native Americans were brutally oppressed, exploited, killed, forcefully assimilated, and driven from their lands by colonial settlers.
+In celebrating what was truly a miraculous story, for which we should give thanks, we must also acknowledge the brutal and painful truth that comes with this story, in which, ultimately, Native Americans were brutally oppressed, exploited, killed, forcefully assimilated, and driven from their lands by colonial settlers.
 While most Americans celebrate Thanksgiving, most Native Americans observe a National Day of Mourning, which we also observe.

 Dire Circumstances for the Settlers of Plymouth Rock